5 Los Angeles Streetwear Brands That Should Be On Your Radar

 There’s no limits to where the brand will go.
 From handmade coffee tables to incense holders all the way through to sneaker collaborations with some of the biggest brands in the game including Converse and Reebok, Ng and Davis really bring a fresh, forward thinking look on the streetwear scene.
 When looking at the eclectic designs that Brain Dead use within their work, you can see how much art and culture inspires them.
 Jump over to their website to get a small insight into the variety of work the collective has produced.

 If you’re even remotely into sneakers, you’ll know about Jason Markk.
+Although not by no means a traditional Los Angeles streetwear brand Jason Markk is definitely worth a mention.
 Known as the man with the best sneaker cleaning products in the industry, Jason Markk now has his products sold in over 2000 stores within 30 countries worldwide.
 Coming from humble beginnings, Markk started his career in his parents garage.
 From the offset, the idea behind the brand was to be the best, most trustworthy sneaker cleaner on the market.
 In 2007, the brand was started up and quickly managed to gain traction within the streetwear and sneaker community from sneakerheads to publications alike taking notice.

 From the garage, came the pop up shops where Jason would clean up sneakers making sure to only use the best products, avoiding harsh chemicals and basic household items that could further damage the precious creps.
 Fast forward to 2014, the Jason Markk name became a household name.
 Opening up his first brick and mortar store in the Little Tokyo Historic District of Los Angeles, customers are able to drop off their sneakers to be collected later, looking closer to box fresh.
 Coming a bit closer to home, Jason Markk has also got a store on Carnaby Street, London.
 Opened up on the 8th March 2018, the store is a perfect place to get anything from a deep clean to a light freshen up.
 With over 50,000 sneakers having gone through their doors, Jason Markk is a must visit if you love your sneakers.